Optimal Coreset for Gaussian Kernel Density Estimation: Introduction

-Recently, Phillips and Tai \cite{phillips2018improved} further improved the size of coreset to $O(\frac{1}{\eps}\log^d \frac{1}{\eps})$ for constant $d$.
+Recently, Phillips and Tai \cite{phillips2018improved} further improved the size of a coreset to $O(\frac{1}{\eps}\log^d \frac{1}{\eps})$ for constant $d$.
 It is also based on the discrepancy approach.
 They exploited the fact that the Gaussian kernel is multiplicatively separable.
 It implies that the Gaussian kernel can be rewritten as the weighted average of a family of axis-parallel boxes in $\mathbb{R}^d$.
 Finally, they reduced the problem to Tusn{\'a}dy's problem \cite{bansal2017algorithmic,aistleitner2016tusnady}.

-Also, Phillips and Tai \cite{phillips2019near} proved the nearly-optimal result of $O(\frac{\sqrt{d}}{\eps}\sqrt{\log \frac{1}{\eps}})$ shortly after that.
+Also, Phillips and Tai \cite{phillips2019near} proved a nearly-optimal result of $O(\frac{\sqrt{d}}{\eps}\sqrt{\log \frac{1}{\eps}})$ shortly after that.
 It is also based on the discrepancy approach.
-They observed that the underlying structure of the positive-definite kernel allows us to bound the norm of the vectors and apply the lemma in \cite{matouvsek2020factorization}, which used Banaszczky's Theorem \cite{banaszczyk1998balancing}.
+They observed that the underlying structure of the positive-definite kernel allows us to bound the norm of the vectors and apply the lemma in \cite{matouvsek2020factorization}, which used Banaszczyk's Theorem \cite{banaszczyk1998balancing,bansal2018gram}.
 Recall that the Gaussian kernel is a positive-definite kernel.

-Except for the upper bound, there are some results on the lower bound for the size of $\eps$-coreset.
-Phillips \cite{phillips2013varepsilon} provided the first lower bound for the size of the coreset.
-They proved a lower bound of $\Omega(\frac{1}{\eps})$ by giving an example that all points are far from each other.
+Except for the upper bound, there are some results on the lower bound for the size of an $\eps$-coreset.
+Phillips \cite{phillips2013varepsilon} provided the first lower bound for the size of a coreset.
+They proved a lower bound of $\Omega(\frac{1}{\eps})$ by giving an example that all points are spread out.
 When assuming $d>\frac{1}{\eps^2}$, Phillips and Tai \cite{phillips2018improved} gave another example that forms a simplex and showed a lower bound of $\Omega(\frac{1}{\eps^2})$.
-Later, Phillips and Tai \cite{phillips2019near} combined the technique of the above two results and showed the lower bound of $\Omega(\frac{\sqrt{d}}{\eps})$.
+Later, Phillips and Tai \cite{phillips2019near} combined the techniques of the above two results and showed the lower bound of $\Omega(\frac{\sqrt{d}}{\eps})$.